ibm-cloud-docs/SecureGateway/securegateway_faq.md

 {: #faq-dp-log}
 {: faq}

 The event category of Secure Gateway Client logs is `sgclient`.
-You can create a [log target](https://www.ibm.com/support/knowledgecenter/en/SS9H2Y_7.7.0/com.ibm.dp.doc/logtarget_logs.html) to write the logs with specific event category to a file on DataPower.
+You can create a [log target](https://www.ibm.com/support/knowledgecenter/en/SS9H2Y_7.7.0/com.ibm.dp.doc/logtarget_logs.html){: external} to write the logs with specific event category to a file on DataPower.
 Following is an example:

 - From the default domain:
     - GUI side panel select `Object` → `Logging Configuration` → `Log Target`.
 Or search for `Log Target` in the `Search` field.